MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 ---

-`mender-monitor` supports _monitoring subsystems_ which perform the actual monitoring and report to the main daemon.
+`mender-monitor` supports _monitoring subsystems_ which perform the actual monitoring and report to the main service.
 Currently, there are three subsystems available out-of-the-box: for services, log files and D-Bus signals, but you can easily extend it and implement your own.

+#### mender-monitorctl

-In addition to the present documentation, we also provide a command line tool: `mender-monitorctl` to ease the interaction with the internals of the Monitor add-on on a device.
+In addition to the present documentation, we also provide a command line tool:
+`mender-monitorctl` to ease the interaction with the internals of the Monitor add-on on a device.
 The tool has online help which you can consult for a summary of options and examples by running: